Pollutant Information: Sulphur Dioxide

 Category: Air pollutants

-Sulphur dioxide (SO2 expressed as SOx) has long been recognised as a pollutant because of its role, along with particulate matter, in forming winter-time smog.
+Sulphur dioxide (SO2 expressed as SOx) has long been recognized as a pollutant because of its role, along with particulate matter, in forming winter-time smog.
 Studies indicate that SO2 causes nerve stimulation in the lining of the nose and throat.
 This can cause irritation, coughing and a feeling of chest tightness, which may cause the airways to narrow.
 People suffering from asthma are considered to be particularly sensitive to SO2 concentrations.
-Fuel combustion accounted for 94% of UK SO2 emissions in 2015 with the main source being the combustion of solid fuel, mainly coal, which has a high sulphur content, relative to other fuels.
-SO2 emissions can be calculated from knowledge of the sulphur content of the fuel and from information on the amount of sulphur retained in the ash.
+Fuel combustion accounted for 93% of UK SO2 emissions in 2016 with the main sources being the combustion of coal, heavy fuel oil and petroleum coke (a solid fuel produced in crude oil refineries).
+Sulphur dioxide emissions from fuel combustion originate from the sulphur contained in the fuel being burnt, and coal, coal-based smokeless fuels, fuel oil and petroleum coke all have a high sulphur content relative to other fuels.

 Time series graph